ge00rg/website/README.md

 where news_image.JPG is the desired image that we put in the `assets/img/banners` folder.

-For the home page, to change the image we edit the `banner-img ` entry of `index.html` the same way described above.
+For the home page, to change the image we edit the `banner-img ` entry of `index.html` (located in the main directory) the same way as described above.

 <a name="mission"></a>
 ## 3. Mission Statement